elixir-oasis/oasis/README.md

   plug(:match)
   plug(:dispatch)

-  ...
+  # other

 end
 ```

 Please note that the added line of `plug(Oasis.Gen.Router)` is before the line of `plug(:match)`

 ## Todo

 1. The Specification conatins XML object is not supported so far.
-2. Add mix task to generate `Phoenix`'s style code.
+2. May add mix task to generate `Phoenix`'s style code.
 3. Make document more clear.
-3. There are still some details maybe not implement(or bug) from the OAS, please create an issue or a PR for tracking, thanks in advanced :)
+4. There are still some details maybe not implement(or bug) from the OAS, please create an issue or a PR for tracking, thanks in advanced :)

 ## Reference